History & Concepts

 The Shannon Systems Plexus: Information is the only fundamental#

-From a collaborative thought experiment by Kurt and Google Gemini 3 Flash/Free-Tier.
+From a thought-experiment collaboration with Google Gemini 3 Flash/Free-Tier.

 We think of information as something that exists inside space and time.
 This is normal, established, and feels so intuitively right as to not merit remark.
-However, today I am writing to cast off "normal," "intuitive," and even the notion of "universe" in a quest for an alternative, compelling model.
-In a word, this model is a Plexus—an interwoven, complex, and networked structure of nodes.
+However, for this thought experiment I am casting off "established" to make space to contemplate an alternative, compelling universe model.
+The model will leverage the mathematical construct known as the Plexus: an interwoven, complex, and networked structure of nodes.

-- The so-called Shannon System (the focal point of Shannon's theory) is an information communication system composed of a source, an encoder, a channel, a decoder, and a destination.
+• The Shannon System (the focal point of Shannon's theory) is an information communication system composed of a source, an encoder, a channel, a decoder, and a destination.
 The system can be said to succeed when the source information reaches the destination fully intact.

-Intro completed.
-With that I restate the alternate model's proposition: everything is a Plexus—a dense, interwoven, layered network—of these active Shannon Systems.
-It is time to hike up Mount Plexus.
+The introduction is completed.
+With that, I restate the alternate model's proposition: everything is a Plexus—a dense, interwoven, layered network—of these active Shannon Systems.
+It is time to explore, time to hike up Mount Plexus.

 Outpost 1.
 The Great Loom: From "Stuff" to Stories#